Ingenieria-del-Software-II-ESIIAB/SEII-IPO-template/README.md

 ```

 - Where GroupX must be GroupI, and Team is the name of the team
-    > For example, the team ‘TheLeaders’ registered in GroupI would be:
+    > For example, the team â€˜TheLeadersâ€™ registered in GroupI would be:
     >```yaml
     >name: 'ISII-2526-GrupoI-TheLeaders'
     >owner: 'GroupI'